RiiaC/SEAD_structure_Obsidian/content/Radiocarbon Data mapping/index.md

 - [[O. Source#biblio]]
 - [[O. Source#site references]]
 ## The columns of this dataset
-Below is the list of the columns appearing in this data set.
+Below is the list of all of the columns appearing in this data set.
 Clicking on a column name from the list below will show you how it is mapped to the SEAD database structure.